globe3d/gatsby-starter-netlify-cms-1/src/pages/index.md

 title: Great coffee with a croissant
 image: /img/home-jumbotron.jpg
 heading: Great coffee with a croissant
-subheading: Support sustainable farming while enjoying a cup
+subheading: Sustainable farming, enjoying a cup of Coffee
 mainpitch:
   title: Why Kaldi
   description: >